Empty Nest Syndrome: Finding a new zest for life

-Being as it helps your body release ‘feel-good’ hormones called endorphins.
-Try to take up active leisure pursuits that happen outdoors, as suggest there’s a positive relationship between exposure to nature and positive mental health.
+Being more physically active is a great way to boost your mood as it helps your body release ‘feel-good’ hormones called endorphins.
+Try to take up active leisure pursuits that happen outdoors, as studies suggest there’s a positive relationship between exposure to nature and positive mental health.
 If you can be moderately active for at least 150 minutes a week, you’ll improve your physical health too.
 Why not take this opportunity to combine getting active with spending more quality time with your partner or other family members?
-For example, , taking the dog out and cycling make for great ways to talk, create more intimacy whilst burning calories.
+For example, walks around the park, taking the dog out and cycling make for great ways to talk, create more intimacy whilst burning calories.

 6. Try not to pester

 Even when you live apart you can still be close to your children.
 Today’s technology means it’s never been easier to stay in touch by phone, email, text and video chat.

 When your child first leaves home they’ll probably want to stay in touch regularly too.
 But it’s important to give them space to adjust to their new life, so try to avoid smothering them by constantly monitoring their social media or calling them too often.
 It’s a good idea to make a date for the first visit when you drop them off.
 That way, you both have something to look forward to.
 This is when you can discuss how they’re coping with budgeting, cooking for themselves and if they are enjoying their course.

 While your initial outlook may be gloomy when your last child leaves, you’ll soon start seeing the positives.
 You’ve done a great job raising your family, but now it’s your time.
 Take this opportunity to focus on you and your wellbeing.

 Oh my goodness I can imagine this must be so hard.
 It’s such a massive transition and I guess reconnecting with your partner and finding the positives in it has to be the way forward.